kubedb/docs/docs/guides/elasticsearch/snapshot/instant_backup.md

 Here,

 - `metadata.labels` should include the type of database.
-- `spec.databaseName` indicates the Elasticsearch object name, `infant-elasticsearch`, whose snapshot is taken.
+- `spec.databaseName` indicates the Elasticsearch object name, `instant-elasticsearch`, whose snapshot is taken.
 - `spec.storageSecretName` points to the Secret containing the credentials for snapshot storage destination.
 - `spec.gcs.bucket` points to the bucket name used to store the snapshot data.

 In this case, `kubedb.com/kind: Elasticsearch` tells KubeDB operator that this Snapshot belongs to an Elasticsearch object.
 Only Elasticsearch controller will handle this Snapshot object.

-> Note: Snapshot and Secret objects must be in the same namespace as Elasticsearch, `infant-elasticsearch`.
+> Note: Snapshot and Secret objects must be in the same namespace as Elasticsearch, `instant-elasticsearch`.

 #### Snapshot Storage Secret